The swimways Initiative

 Shark Nursery grounds

 The ultimate goal of this 3-year project is to implement conservation strategies in key nursery sites for hammerhead sharks in four countries of the Eastern Pacific.
-The hammerhead shark, listed as an endangered species by the International Union for the Conservation of Nature’s (IUCN) (Baum et al. 2009) requires adequate management in their different life stages, this project focuses in protecting their nursery grounds.
-Some potential nursery grounds have been identified within coastal habitats spanning from Mexico to Peru.
-There is a need to establish whether these areas can be defined as nursery grounds, in order to develop a community-based conservation approach.
+The project focuses in identifying nursery grounds and provide decision support tools to improve protection of this species.
+Some potential nursery grounds have been already identified within coastal habitats spanning from Mexico to Peru, yet in order to develop a community-based conservation approach there is still a need to establish whether these areas can be defined as nursery grounds.